Quality Control

 Localization

-There are several AI generated localizations, so that settings and other items are presented in native languages.
+There are some AI generated localizations.
 Corrections are very welcome!

-Please submit any corrections to the mod discussion page or to the github issues page.
+Please share any corrections on the mod discussion page or to the github issues page.

 Inspiration